 Next, go to the SAML Single Sign On setting page:

 Click Enable SAML SSO.

 The settings are:

 - Enable User Creation: If users are authenticated, but do not exist in OptiSigns, they will be created in OptiSigns.
-You should enable this, because you likely already assign/approve users/groups to use OptiSigns, unless for some reason you want to be very strict and want to review roles of users before they can start using OptiSigns.
+You should enable this, because you likely already assign/approve users/groups to use OptiSigns, unless for some reason you want to be very strict and want to review the roles of users before they can start using OptiSigns.